scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

 And more importantly- which are you choosing for yourself?

-This was a question posed to me over Christmas break by a friend from home.
+This was a question posed to me over Christmas break by a high school friend I hadn't seen in about 7 years.
-It had come from another high school friend who was going around asking all the people from high school he hadn't seen in 7 years about what they were valuing.

 It was a pretty different way of looking at career choices for me.
-While I was asking about it in the form of "Which one do you pick?", I immediately thought of it more like "How are you ordering these?"
+While he asked me in the form of "Which one do you pick?", I immediately thought of it more like "How are you ordering these?"

-And while I initially thought of money and achievement as very close choices (with lifestyle being the opposing choice), I settled around imagining it as a spectrum, looking something like this:
+And while I initially thought that money and achievement should be extremely close (with lifestyle being the opposing choice), I ended up imagining it as a spectrum, looking something like this:

 {% include image.html url="/images/money-lifestyle-achievement-triangle-color.jpg" description="The money-achievement-lifestyle spectrum" height="280" width="320" %}

-It seems to me that everyone<sup>1</sup> makes some choice about where to position themselves around this circle, and I find people's valuations really interesting.
+It seems to me that everyone[^note1]. makes some choice about where to position themselves around this circle, and I find people's valuations really interesting.

 #### A few examples